Time to Buy Beat-Down Eros STX Global Corporation (ESGC) Stock? Here is the INSIGHT

 For the readers interested in the stock health of Eros STX Global Corporation (ESGC).
-It is currently valued at $0.69.
-When the transactions were called off in the previous session, Stock hit the highs of $0.6913, after setting-off with the price of $0.689.
-Company’s stock value dipped to $0.6651 during the trading on the day.
-When the trading was stopped its value was $0.69.Recently in News on August 3, 2021, ErosSTX Files an Extension for its Fiscal 2021 Annual Report;
+It is currently valued at $0.55.
+When the transactions were called off in the previous session, Stock hit the highs of $0.637, after setting-off with the price of $0.61.
+Company’s stock value dipped to $0.6023 during the trading on the day.
+When the trading was stopped its value was $0.61.Recently in News on August 3, 2021, ErosSTX Files an Extension for its Fiscal 2021 Annual Report;

 Provides Debt Restructuring Update.
 Eros STX Global Corporation (NYSE: ESGC) (“ErosSTX” or the “Company”) filed a Form 12b-25 with the SEC regarding an extension of the filing deadline for the Company’s Annual Report on Form 20-F for fiscal 2021 (ended March 31, 2021), which was originally due on August 2, 2021 (within four months of the end of the fiscal year).
 The Form 12b-25 filing automatically grants the Company a 15-day extension to file its Annual Report on or before August 17, 2021.
 In addition, the Company is providing an update on its debt restructuring.
 You can read further details here